Group Classes for Adults

-Classes are in the heart of the business district in DC on K street or in Alexandria (Telegraph road/ Franconia) at convenient times: early in the morning or in the evening, and also on Saturdays.
+Classes are in the heart of the business district in DC on K street or in Alexandria (Telegraph road/ Franconia), or online, at convenient times: early in the morning or in the evening, and also on Saturdays.

 Class size and individual attention